 Wondering if term life insurance is worth buying?
 Not sure if you need life insurance?
 Want to know what the benefits of term life insurance are for you?

-1. Term Life Insurance Can Replace Lost Income
+1. Replace Lost Income

 “How will my family cope financially if I died tomorrow and they no longer had my income to support them?”

-Even though you are out of the picture, your family will have to continue to survive financially – bills will still arrive and food has to be put on the table.
+Even though you’re out of the picture, your family will have to continue to survive financially.
+Bills will still arrive and food has to be put on the table.

-If your income is removed from this picture, the effects on your survivors can be devastating.
-Even if you aren’t the primary breadwinner, but still contribute significantly to your family’s standard of living, the loss of income can be just as damaging in terms of your family’s financial stability and comfort.
+If your income is removed from this picture, the effects on your survivors may be devastating.
+Even if you aren’t the primary breadwinner, but still contribute significantly to your family’s standard of living, the loss of income can be damaging in terms of your family’s financial stability and comfort.

-2. Term Life Insurance Can Pay Other Debts
+2. Pay Other Debts

 Debts That Indicate You Need Life Insurance Coverage: